TaoStarlit/English/book/IELTS_writing.md

+# Unit 2 Problem and Solution essay 1:
+### solution:
+1. A solution is for goverment to do
+1. To tackle this problem, goverment should to do
+1. The way forward might to do
+1. This problem could be addressed by noun
+1. Dealing this issue involves noun eg.
+1. + allocate more money to primary education
+1. + build more sports centres      (junk food & obesity)
+1. + increase the tax on junk food (junk food & obesity)
+1. + investing in public transport. (transport & overcrowding)
+1. + installing more CCTV cameras in the street (crime)
+1. The way forward might be to ban junk-food advertising on TV
+1. This problem could be addressed by teaching kids about healthy eating at school.

+## each paraphraph: cause + solution
+1. One cause of stress in modern life is that people work long hours.
+In many jobs, workers have to work for 10-12 hours a day, which means they come home late and do not have time to relax or spend time with their family with their family.
+For instance, in many Asian countris, the average office workers has to start work very early, and doesn't come back home until 9 or 10 p.m. +.
+A solution is for the goverment to bring law to limit the number of hours a person can work in one day. -- modern life
+1. Another cause of stress is job insecurity.
+In the past, most employees had a permanet contract and did not worry too much about losing their job.
+However, nowadays, it is common for people to work on short-term contract which just lasts a few months or one years.
+This means they are often often worried about what will happen to them at the end of the contract. + This problem could be addressed by goverment making companies give longer-term contracts to all their employees.
+#### missed
+1. XX no time go home early -->come late and do not have time to relax or spend time with their family.
+2. several --> a few; only --> just; to --> or  !! chinglish!!
+3. for people to work on short-term contract

+### whole structure of cause + solution:
+1. (background). (problem).
+This essay will look at the reasons for this and propose some solution.
+2. One of the main causes of the problem is that xxx.
+Specific statement.
+Example.
+The solution is for the goverment to xxx, which would xxx
+3. Another problem is that xxx.
+That is to say, (specific).
+This tends to (consequence).
+To tackle this issue, xxx
+4. A third cause of the problem is that xxx. (specific).
+As a result, (result).
+The way forward could be to ..., which would (effect)
+5. To sum up, (problem), due to reasons such as A, B and C. (Statement, unless we can xxx, consequence).
+My view is that the main responsibility for solving the prolbem lies with xxx, xx and xx.

 # Unit 1 Living aborad
 What are the advantages and disadvantages of leaving your country to live or study abroad?
 - introduction